SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/assembling_contigs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 * In the "Data" section, specify the unique part of the trace filename you want to use to match the forward and reverse direction traces.
 This will depend on how you labelled your raw traces.
 * In the "Method" section, choose the Assembler and Sensitivity.
 We recommend the options displayed below, however, it is also possible to choose "Custom Sensitivity" from the dropdown menu, and choose custom parameters (for example, minimum overlap).
+If you select "Custom Sensitivity" many of the options in the "Advanced" section of the window will now be available for selection.
 * In the "Results" section, insert an Assembly Name.
 After the assembly is complete all contigs will be deposited in a folder in the local directory with this title.
 "Save assembly report" and "Save results in a new subfolder" should both be selected.
 * In the "Advanced" section, ensure that the "Circularize contigs with matching ends" option is unchecked.
 * In the "Trim Sequences" section select "Trim Sequences" and then click on the Option button.
 A "Trim Options" window appears and this is discussed further below.